ansys/pyensight/doc/source/calc_functions.rst

       - boundary-layer momentum thickness

-It is used to characterize boundary-layer flows, especially to indicate potential for separation.
-This parameter increases as a separation point is approached, and varies rapidly near a separation point.
+This scalar vairable is used to characterize boundary-layer flows, especially to indicate potential for separation.
+This parameter increases as a separation point is approached, and it varies rapidly near a separation point.

 .. note::
-    Separation has not been observed for H < 1.8, and definitely has been observed for H = 2.6; therefore, separation is considered in some analytical methods to occur in turbulent boundary layers for H = 2.0.
+    Separation has not been observed for H < 1.8, but it definitely has been observed for H = 2.6.
+Thus, separation is considered in some analytical methods to occur in turbulent boundary layers for H = 2.0.

     In a Blasius Laminar layer (that is flat plate boundary layer growth with zero pressure gradient), H = 2.605.
-Turbulent boundary layer, H ~= 1.4 to 1.5, with extreme variations ~= 1.2 to 2.5.
+In a turbulent boundary layer, H ~= 1.4 to 1.5, and with extreme variations, H ~= 1.2 to 2.5.